Alma-PC/alma-pc.github.io/_pages/cv.md

 ======

 * Photonic device and systems design
-  * FDTD Lumerical Simulations
+  * FDTD, RCWA and FDE optical modeling: Lumerical, Comsol
-  * Electrical simulations: Silvaco, Comsol
+  * Electrical simulations: Silvaco, Comsol, Device(Lumerical)
   * Compact model development with Cadence
   * Photonic integrated circuit design with AIM Photonics PDK
 * Photodetectors characterization
   * Electrical characterization: bandwidth, responsivity and noise
   * Optical characterization: absorption,reflection.
-* Semiconductor fabrication
+* Semiconductor fabrication experience
   *Use of UC Berkeley-Nanolab and UC Davis nanocenter using tools such as plasma etchants, lithography and growing of semiconductors.
 * Statistical analysis
-  * Extensive use of Matlabd and Python libraries, such as Numpy and Scipy, for efficient data analysis.
+  * Extensive use of Matlab and Python libraries, such as Numpy and Scipy, for efficient data analysis.

 Publications
 ======